 BY REV. MARTIN LUCIN - GRACE LUTHERAN CHURCH

-Remember — GRACE: It's for me, it's for you, it's for everyone!
+Or as we like to say: "Grace: It's for me, it's for you, it's for everyone.